XLSForm/xlsform.github.io/_sections/home-english.md

 Click on the link to look at the complete [pizza_questionnaire](https://docs.google.com/spreadsheets/d/1y9LcFUaJ_MDRpqbzHVxkD_k6YzSQCllqh3Excy4iffg/edit?usp=sharing).

 **Caveat**
 When you export data using this **or_other** option, in the **favorite_topping** column, you will see a value **other**.
 A separate column will have the answer for the questions in which the user selected **other**.
-This makes data analysis more cumbersome, so we do not recommend the **or_other** construct for large scale data collection efforts.
-See the **Relevant** section below for an alternative method more appropriate for large scale projects.
+This makes data analysis more cumbersome, so we do not recommend the **or_other** construct for large-scale data collection efforts.
+See the **Relevant** section below for an alternative method more appropriate for large-scale projects.

 ### Rank